Tour Duration: 14-Day, 13-Night

 Best time to go: October – March

-Tour Available: Round the year starting with Sat, Mon, Tue, or Fri
+Tour Available: Year round starting with Sat, Mon, Tue, or Fri

-Starting with visiting Dhaka city and an overnight Rocket journey, you’ll visit the numerous mosques at Bagerhat, spend 3 day inside Sundarbans, visit Sompur Mahabhihara.
-Also visit a Santal tribal village to experience their lifestyle and a numerous bazaar full of activities.
-Later spend 3 day enjoying the tea plantations and tribal villages in Srimangal, and spend a day to the old capital Sonargaon.
-This is an arrival to departure package with hotels, breakfast, western style toilet, and airport transfers.
+Starting with visiting Dhaka city and an overnight Rocket journey, you’ll visit the numerous mosques at Bagerhat, spend 3 days inside Sundarbans, visit Sompur Mahabhihara.
+Also, visit a Santal tribal village to experience their lifestyle and numerous bazaar full of activities.
+Later spend 3 days enjoying the tea plantations and tribal villages in Srimangal, and spend a day on the old capital Sonargaon.
+This is an arrival to departure package with hotels, breakfast, western-style toilet, and airport transfers.

 - Visit all 3 UNESCO world Heritage sites in Bangladesh.